On the Number of Subsequences in the Nonbinary Deletion Channel: Balanced strings

 \subsection{Balancing operation}

 Informally, a string is said to be balanced if the lengths of its runs exhibit minimal variance.
-A balanced operation reduces this variance by monotonic transformations, that is shortening a long run while extending a short run.
-The following lemma characterizes conditions under which balancing increases the number of its subsequences; this result is essential for establishing the maximality of certain string families. \begin{lemma}[Balancing Increases the Number of Subsequences] Let $t\geqslant 1$.
-Given a string $U=S(x_1,\ldots,x_r)\in \Sigma_q^*$ and indices $i,j$ with $1\leqslant i<j\leqslant r$ such that $x_i-x_j>1$ and the substring $x_{i+1}\ldots x_{j-1}$ is symmetric (i.e., $x_{i+1}\ldots x_{j-1}=x_{j-1}\ldots x_{i+1}$), then \end{lemma}
+A balancing operation reduces this variance by monotonic transformations, that is shortening a long run while extending a short run.
+The following lemma characterizes conditions under which balancing increases the number of subsequences of a string.
+This result is essential for establishing the maximality of balanced strings.